Hotel/Motel ManagerAlternative titles

 - To become a hotel general manager you need a degree in business studies or hotel management, or another related qualification such as a marketing degree.

-- To become a hotel operations manager it is recommended you gain a National Certificate in Hospitality or a degree in hospitality management.
+- To become a hotel operations manager it is recommended you gain a National Certificate in Hospitality (Operational Management) or a degree in hospitality management.

-- If the premises are licensed to sell alcohol then you need to be at least 18 years old and hold a General Manager's Licence.
+- If the premises are licensed to sell alcohol then you need to be at least 20 years old and hold a Manager's Licence.
 To apply for this, you must hold a Licence Controller Qualification (LCQ), which is administered by ServiceIQ.

-- A driver's licence is also preferred, as bar managers may need to drive home intoxicated people as part of their host responsibility.
+- A driver's licence is also preferred, as hotel/motel managers may need to drive home intoxicated people as part of their host responsibility.

-Some hotel/motel managers complete hospitality or tourism courses, which are offered by various training providers, or do work-based training, which is offered by the Hospitality Standards Institute.
+Some hotel/motel managers complete hospitality or tourism courses, which are offered by various training providers, or do work-based training, which is offered by ServiceIQ.

 There are no specific secondary education requirements to become a hotel/motel manager, although a tertiary entrance qualification is required to enter further training.
 Useful subjects include English, accounting, economics and computer studies.